Person of interest taken into custody after Brown University shooting that killed at least 2, officials say

 "However, police activity continues in areas that are still considered an active crime scene," the university said.
 "Be advised that access to these areas of campus continues to be limited."

 Investigators were not immediately sure how the shooter got inside the first-floor classroom.
-Outer doors of the building were unlocked but rooms being used for final exams required badge access, Providence Mayor Brett Smiley said.
+Outer doors of the building were unlocked but rooms being used for final exams required badge access, Smiley said on Saturday.

 "In a building like that on a weekend, there are a lot of things going on," Brown Provost Francis Doyle said on Saturday.
 "Study sessions, student groups meeting, there are research labs in that building.
 So we don't have detailed knowledge of exactly what was happening, but we're working with law enforcement."